 When I heard daily fantasy golf was a thing I wanted in.
 What could be more exciting than watching golf besides now having a reason to watch golf.

 Here’s the thing.
-I’ve been playing daily fantasy golf off and on for over a year and I don’t know if its something I should be doing.
+I’ve been playing daily fantasy golf for over a year and I don’t know if its something I should be doing.
 I win sometimes (nothing big) and lose more of the times.
 The “its fun” justification might be costing me a fair amount of money which is not fun.

 If I make more money (even $1 more) than my entry fees at the end of the 2018 PGA Tour season (Starting in Jan 2018 to the 2018 Tour Championship) than I will play in 2019.
 If I do not than I will quit playing daily fantasy golf every week.
 I will allow myself to play in the four Majors plus the Players Championship.
 But that’s it.

-I will play my “Bro Bros” strategy on DraftKings and “Course Horses” on FanDuel and keep track of them in reverse chronological order with the most recent tournament at top.
+I will play my “Bro Bros” strategy on DraftKings and “Course Horses” strategy on FanDuel and keep track of them in reverse chronological order with the most recent tournament at top.